DucktapeEngine/ducktapeengine.github.io/docs/setup.md

 Congratulations!
 You've successfully set up Ducktape.

 If you encountered any issues, please feel free to ask us on our [Community Discord Server](https://dsc.gg/ducktape).

-Also: Feel free to delete the `Ducktape` folder now, it won't be needed anymore.